-- Encourage individuality of design as it contributes to the eclectic composition of the Town. - Encourage the three critical construction elements that contribute to the Town's unique sense of place - modest scale, compatibility of character, and integration with the environment. - Establish criteria for a demolition permit with the objective of preserving existing historic houses. - Update the Design Guidelines to reflect the findings in the updated District Nomination - 9.4 Protecting and Preserving Washington Grove's Historic Character
+- Encourage individuality of design as it contributes to the eclectic composition of the Town. - Encourage the three critical construction elements that contribute to the Town's unique sense of place - modest scale, compatibility of character, and integration with the environment. - Enhance the requirements for demolition permits as a means of preserving existing historic houses. - Update the HPC Design Guidelines to reflect the findings in the updated District Nomination - Educate arriving and current residents about the Design Guidelines and their basis.

+9.4 Protecting and Preserving Washington Grove's Historic Character

 The updated Washington Grove Historic District nomination identifies 193 contributing resources within the District's expanded boundaries.
 This includes 177 contributing buildings, 15 contributing sites, 1 contributing structure, as well as 64 "historic associated features."
 The latter category includes significant elements that are part of the historic landscape.
 The ability to protect these resources from internal Town-level adverse effects remains somewhat limited, at least in comparison with many other Maryland Historic Districts.
-This is because the Town lacks a municipal historic preservation ordinance regulating design, construction, architectural style, and maintenance.
+This can be traced to the Town's lack of a municipal historic preservation ordinance regulating design, construction, architectural style, and maintenance.
 Instead, such oversight ultimately resides in the hands of the Planning Commission, who consults with the HPC in such matters.
 The latter's role is advisory, having been given authority to review and consult.
 This is reflected in historic preservation guidance provided in the Master Plan.
 In accordance with Article XV of the Town's "Codes and Ordinances", relevant sections of the Master Plan contain recommendations that the town consider historic resources defined as contributing in all future planning and treatment efforts.

 Adverse effects to Historic Districts arising from state and federal undertakings are covered by the National Historic Preservation Act of 1966 (NHPA).
 Under Section 106 of this law, the Town would get "a seat at the table" in the planning of projects that involve federal action, funding or approval that could potentially affect the Historic District or lands adjoining it.
-There is a wide range of actions that are considered adverse effects, and federal agencies are required to consider these in advance of any projects or licensing efforts that they undertake.
+Various actions are considered adverse effects and federal agencies are required to consider these in advance of any projects or licensing efforts that they undertake.
 Examples of federally funded or licensed projects include roadway, rail-line, pipeline, transmission line, and cellular tower construction; filling of wetlands, and certain types of housing projects.
 Examples of adverse effects include physical damage to the Historic District itself or to its setting, as well as what has been defined as "the introduction of incompatible visual, atmospheric, or audible elements."
 The Section 106 process involves consultation among the Town, the federal agency involved, the Maryland Historical Trust, and the National Advisory Council on Historic Preservation.
 If it is agreed during the consultation that the federal agency's actions will harm a Historic District, then a legally binding agreement must be reached to ensure that the agency will develop measures to avoid, minimize or mitigate the damage.